What type of Schengen visa do I need?

 You can apply for a five-year multiple-entry visa if you have obtained and lawfully used a previous multiple-entry visa valid for at least two years over the past three years.

 One important thing for multiple-entry visa holders to remember is the nature of the 90/180 rule.
 Most think the 180-day period starts when your visa becomes valid, but it keeps rolling - meaning you need to count back from the date you plan to re-enter the Schengen Area to check you haven’t spent more than 90 days there in the past 180 days.

 Limited Territorial Visa

 Another type of visa is a Limited Territorial Visa that only allows you to travel through one country.
 These are generally only issued in peculiar or emergency cases when a standard visa to visit Europe is unobtainable.

 How can AXA help?

-You can buy your medical and travel insurance online with AXA from as little as €0.99 per day.
+You can buy your medical and travel insurance online with AXA from as little as €22 per week.
 A certificate proving you are insured will be available immediately, meaning you can get on with your visa application.
-AXA travel insurance policies are accepted in all the Embassies and Consulates of Schengen area countries.
+AXA travel insurance policies are accepted in all the Embassies and Consulates of Schengen Area Countries.

 How to apply for a visa Schengen ?